On this page

 Applicants for a visa in the contributory parent category are able to apply directly for a permanent visa or choose to initially apply for a temporary contributory parent category visa.
 If granted a temporary visa, they would then apply for the corresponding permanent contributory parent category visa.

-The net costs of both options are similar, however the benefit of the two staged process is that the total cost of migration can be distributed over two or three years.
+The net costs of both options are similar, however the benefit of the two-stage process is that the total cost of migration can be distributed over two to three years.

-The applicant will pay a first and second visa application charge for both the temporary and permanent contributory parent category visa application.
+The applicant will pay a first and second VAC for both the temporary and permanent contributory parent category visa applications.

 The first and second VAC payable for the permanent contributory parent category visa is based on the charges in place at the time that the application for the permanent visa is lodged.